MrBigBrain/MinorPortfolio/README.md

 # Group effort
 ## Feature selection
-What features were selected?
+What features were selected?<br/>
 ## General overview
-The general plan will be stated here.
+The general plan will be stated here.<br/>
 ### planning
-Every week we came together to make an sprint planning for the next week.
+Every week we came together to make an sprint planning for the next week.<br/>
 ## presentations
-Which presentations did I give?
+Which presentations did I give?<br/>
 ## reflections
-What did I learn this minor...
+What did I learn this minor...<br/>

 # Terminalogical (complex jargon)

-TO DO:
+END THINGS TO DO:<br/>
-- check links. .
+- check links.<br/>
-- Make as short and specific as possible. .
+- Make as short and specific as possible.<br/>
-- check if the big picture is clear. .
+- check if the big picture is clear.<br/>
-- Relation between the lectures and presentations and the problem. .
+- Relation between the lectures and presentations and the problem.<br/>
-- clear contribution per team member of each notebooks. .
+- clear contribution per team member of each notebooks.<br/>